LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 ![](images/telescope-fixed-n1.png)

-Great, first optimization done!
+Great, the first optimization done!

 ---

 ## One Small Improvement for AVERAGE

-From what I see, we have two slowest queries, so let's focus on those two, which are nearly identical.
+From what I see, we have the two slowest queries, so let's focus on those two, which are nearly identical.

-I will remind you the decision we made earlier:
+I will remind you of the decision we made earlier:

 - We form a Query Builder query `$propertiesQuery` but not launching it yet
 - We get the IDs of properties with `$propertiesQuery->pluck('id')` for the facilities - so that's one DB query
 - And then we take 10 paginated properties with `$propertiesQuery->paginate(10)` - so that's another DB query

-The good thing is that on DB level some of those conditions will be cached and the second almost-identical query will run faster just because of that.
+The good thing is that on the DB level, some of those conditions will be cached and the second almost-identical query will run faster just because of that.

 So we're dealing with this SQL query - it looks like a beast at the first glance, but actually it's pretty normal: